Incompatibility as a resource for programmable quantum instruments: Free Simulations of Programmable Devices

-As can be recognized from Eq.~\eqref{eq:simulation-PID} or Fig.~\ref{fig:simulation-PID}, free simulations of PIDs preserve the classical-to-quantum non-signaling constraint, and thus they always map PIDs to PIDs.
-One can conveniently verify that Definition~\ref{def:simulation-PID} reduces to Definition~\ref{def:simulation-PMD} (free simulations of PMDs) when the quantum output systems of both $\pd{\Lambda}$ and $\pd{\Gamma}$ are trivial (i.e., $1$-dimensional).
+As can be recognized from Eq.~\eqref{eq:simulation-PID} or Fig.~\ref{fig:simulation-PID}, free simulations of PIDs preserve the classical-to-quantum nonsignaling constraint, and thus they always map PIDs to PIDs.
+One can conveniently verify that Definition~\ref{def:simulation-PID} reduces to Definition~\ref{def:simulation-PMD} (free simulations of PMDs) when the quantum output systems of both $\pd{\Lambda}$ and $\pd{\Gamma}$ are trivial (i.e., $1$ dimensional).

-The following theorem demonstrates the legitimacy of identifying the free simulations of PIDs as the free transformations for PID non-simplicity.
-This implies that the relation $\succcurlyeq_\abb{I}$ is an incompatibility pre-order on the set of PIDs.
+The following theorem demonstrates the legitimacy of identifying the free simulations of PIDs as the free transformations for PID nonsimplicity.
+This implies that the relation $\succcurlyeq_\abb{I}$ is an incompatibility preorder on the set of PIDs.